-- Do research on the average salary for the position.
+- Research the average salary for the position.

 - Don’t quote the salary before the recruiter.

-- Take out maximum information from the recruiter before you reveal your expectation.
+- Take out maximum information from the recruiter before you reveal your expectations.

-- Smile is basic but the most important aspect while making a negotiation so that you don’t look boring and nervous.
+- Smiling is essential and also the most critical aspect while making a negotiation so that you don’t look bored and nervous.

-- Don’t be blinded by a huge paycheck if you are looking for longevity.
+- Don’t be blinded by a massive paycheck if you are looking for longevity.

 - Look for other benefits.